-Compensation of Employees: Compensation of Employees in this programme is largely influenced by traditional leaders' royal allowances (which constitute 46.5 percent of the total Compensation of Employees budget) and staff attached to more than 180 Traditional Councils around
+Compensation of Employees: Compensation of Employees in this programme is largely influenced by traditional leaders' royal allowances (which constitute 46.5 percent of the total Compensation of Employees budget) and staff attached to 185 Traditional Councils around the province.
+Over the medium term, the average budget increase is 3.2 percent from R459.9 million in 2019/20 to R504.7 million in 2022/23, the average percentage increase is below inflationary adjustment due to budget cut in 2020.21.

-Goods and Services - Over the medium term budget on Goods and Services is expected to increase from R6.593 million in 2019/20 to R9.038 million in 2022/23.
+Goods and Services - The budget, on average, increased by 30.3 percent over the medium term from R6.7 million in 2019/20 to R13.2 million in 2022/23.
+The increase is above the inflationary adjustment due to reprioritisation made to cater for operational costs for House of Traditional Leaders and Senior Traditional leaders travelling costs which were not adequately catered for in previous financial years.
 Cost drivers are mainly for providing operational support to the House of Traditional Leadership as well as costs associated with Traditional Councils' reconstitution processes.
 The increase is attributable to other allowances accorded to Senior Traditional Leaders which involve communication and transport costs.
-The programme has also been affected by the budget cut of R4.55 million as a result of the 2 percentage cut and this will affect the programme's capacity to provide support to Traditional Leadership institutions.
+The positive impact will only be felt from 2021/22 financial year as the 2021 financial year activities are largely hampered by COVID 19.

-Transfer and Subsidies: Transfers and subsidies is expected to increase at an average of 9 percent from R19.491 million in 2019/20 to R25.104 million in 2022/23.
+Transfer and Subsidies: Transfers and subsidies is expected to increase at an average of 9.0 percent from R19.5 million in 2019/20 to R25.1 million in 2022/23.
 Cost drivers on Transfers & Subsidies in this programme consist mainly of the cost for support to Traditional Council offices as well as King/Queenship support.
-The increase of is as a result of Leave Gratuities for anticipated retirees as well as support to King/Queenship institutions.
+The increase is as a result of Leave Gratuities for anticipated retirees as well as support to King/Queenship institutions.

-Payments of Capital Assets: The budget is decreasing from R55.240 million in 2019/20 to R50.394 million in 2022/23 due to discontinuation of the allocation for purchase of Traditional Council office furniture over the MTEF period.
+Payments of Capital Assets: The budget is decreasing from R51 million in 2019/20 to R50.4 million in 2022/23 due to discontinuation of the allocation for purchase of Traditional Council office furniture over the MTEF period.
+In addition, construction of Traditional Councils offices has been suspended as budget is reduced from R50.3 million in 2020/21 to R27,9 million.